aescobarr/alibey_docker/README.md

 ### Running in production

-In production, Ali-Bey is meant to run behind a production web server (Nginx or Ali-Bey) running as a reverse proxy.
+In production, Ali-Bey is meant to run behind a production web server (Nginx or Apache) running as a reverse proxy.
 By default, the web app spawns a gunicorn server in port 49155.

 ### Programmed tasks